Climate of Perth

-Perth, the capital city of the state of Western Australia, has a Mediterranean climate (Köppen climate classification Csa), with hot, dry summers and cool, wet winters.
-February is the hottest month of the year, with an average high of 31.7 C, and July is the coldest month of the year, with an average low of 8.1 C. 77% of rain in Perth falls between May and September.
+Perth, the capital city of the state of Western Australia, has a Mediterranean climate (Köppen climate classification Csa), with hot, dry summers and mild, wet winters.
+February is the hottest month of the year, with an average high of 31.7 C, and July is the coldest month of the year, with an average low of 8.1 C. 77.7% of rain in Perth falls between May and September.
 Perth has an average of 8.8 hours of sunshine per day, which equates to around 3,200 hours of annual sunshine, and 138.7 clear days annually, making it the sunniest capital city in Australia.

 Classifications

 Seasons

 Seasons in Perth are officially defined as coinciding with calendar months, so summer starts on 1 December, autumn starts on 1 March, winter starts on 1 June and spring starts on 1 September.
 However, summer-like weather generally occurs from November to early April, and wintery weather can occur between May and September.